Hurricane Florence Reinforces Need for Emergency Planning Focused on Those with Disabilities

 Evaluating Disaster Plans

-Here are a few initiatives to consider adding to or updating in your disaster plan:
+Here are a few initiatives to consider in your emergency planning for those with disabilities:

 - Make evacuation services and shelters accessible for people with disabilities.